terchris/docuwrite-base/README.md

 - Increment MINOR (0.1.0 → 0.2.0) for new features
 - Increment MAJOR (0.1.0 → 1.0.0) for breaking changes
 - Use 0.x.x for initial development

+Contributions are welcome!
+Feel free to open issues or submit pull requests.

 ## License